wangjunicode/UIForia/docs/_docs/animations/index.md

 Note that we refer to keyframes in code with floats between 0 and 1.
 The keyframe at `30%` of the animation was therefore defined as `0.3f`.

+If you don't keep a reference of the currently running animation for your element you can use `Animator.TryGetActiveAnimation(animationName, out AnimationData animationData)`.

 ### UIForia.Animation.AnimationTrigger
 AnimationTriggers are custom event callbacks that get triggered on specific keyframes.